 - Go to the Official USPS Change of Address® website.

-- USPS will email you a confirmation code.
-Use this code to modify or cancel your request.
+- If your online identity verification succeeds: USPS will email you a confirmation code.
+Use this code if you need to modify or cancel your request.

 - Mail will be rerouted to your new address piece by piece.

 - If you can’t verify your identity online: USPS will send you an email with instructions and a barcode.
 Bring the email along with acceptable photo ID to a local Post Office location.